 Timeline to File Complaints of Discrimination and Harassment

-Harassment and discrimination complaints based on protected class should be filed promptly, within 60 days of the most recent offending incident to assist in assuring a complete and timely investigation.
+Harassment and discrimination complaints based on protected class should be filed promptly with Michigan Tech’s Equal Opportunity Compliance (EOC) office within 60 days of the most recent offending incident.
+This will assist in assuring a complete and timely investigation.
 The University reserves the right, in its sole discretion, to investigate and act on complaints involving incidents that have occurred beyond the time limit.
-Complaints of sexual harassment, sexual assault, dating violence, domestic violence, and stalking can be filed regardless of when the incident took place.
-See the Title IX Policy.
+The timeline for filing Title IX complaints is different; please review the Title IX policy for information.

 The Role of an Advisor

 Complainants and Respondents may have a person present during the complaint process to serve as an advisor.
 The advisor may be present but cannot participate directly in the process.
 They may, however, provide advice and guidance directly to the Complainant or Respondent.
 Staff who are members of a union will be informed that they may have a union representative as a support person.
-All participants are asked to respect the confidentiality of the investigation processes in order to maintain the integrity of the investigation.
-For cases of sexual harassment under the TIX policy, parties may choose their own advisor, who may be a trained Michigan Tech Title IX Advisor or an advisor of their choice not affiliated with Michigan Tech, including but not required to be an attorney.
+All participants are asked to respect the privacy of the investigation processes in order to maintain the integrity of the investigation.

 Initial Review of Complaints